 when $\epsilon\downarrow 0$, with

-and $\hat{\gamma}_{k,S}$ as defined in~\eqref{eq:prob_type_rooted_tree_generalized}.
-The $K$ independent random variables $U_1,\dots,U_K$ are exponentially distributed with unit mean.
+$\hat{\gamma}_{k,S}$ as defined in~\eqref{eq:prob_type_rooted_tree_generalized} and $U_1,\dots,U_K$ independent and exponentially distributed random variables with unit mean.
 The result holds for both the c.o.c.\ and c.o.s.\ mechanism. \end{theorem}

-If the CRP condition (Condition~\ref{cond:crp}) is satisfied, the associated DAG consists of a single node with all critical job types.
-Denote this subset of critical job types by $\mathcal{T}^*$, then the scaled numbers of job of the various types converge to
+If the CRP condition (Condition~\ref{cond:crp}) is satisfied, then the associated DAG consists of a single node with all critical job types.
+Denote this subset of critical job types by $\mathcal{T}^*$, then the scaled numbers of jobs of the various types converge to

 as $\epsilon\downarrow 0$ with $U$ a unit mean exponential random variable.
 From this we can deduce that, as long as the total speed $\gamma(\mathcal{T}^*)$ at which a point of the boundary of the stability region is approached is unaltered, the direction from which this point is approached plays no role when the CRP condition is satisfied.